CrazyFedde/docs/commands.md

 <a name="stats"></a>
 ### Stats

-Displays information about Ava, and some stats about the bot, the following things will be shown:
+Displays information about Ava and some related stats.
+The following information will be returned.

  - Bot ID
  - Author of the bot
  - The current version of the bot
  - The last few changes to the latest version of Ava
  - Library the bot is written in
- - How many Database queries that has been run
+ - How many database queries have been run
- - How mnay commands the bot has received
+ - How many messages have been received
  - How many servers Ava is playing music in right now
  - How many servers Ava is in
- - How many commands has been run
+ - How many commands have been run
  - How much memory Ava is using
- - How many users Ava knows about(total, total online, unique and unique online)
+ - How many users Ava knows about (total, total online, unique and unique online)
- - How many channels Ava knows about(total, text and voice)
+ - How many channels Ava knows about (total, text and voice)
- - How long Ava has been online for
+ - How long Ava has been online

 #### Usage